Novan Announces Publication of Positive Results from Pivotal Phase 3 Study of Berdazimer Gel, 10.3% (SB206) in Patients with Molluscum Contagiosum in JAMA Dermatology

 DURHAM, N.C., July 13, 2022 /PRNewswire/ -- Novan, Inc. ("the Company" or "Novan") (Nasdaq: NOVN), announced today the publication of positive efficacy and safety data from its completed B-SIMPLE 4 pivotal Phase 3 clinical study evaluating berdazimer gel, 10.3% for the treatment of molluscum in the peer-reviewed journal, JAMA Dermatology.1 Berdazimer gel, 10.3%, Novan's potential first-in-class topical nitric oxide-based prescription treatment, demonstrated favorable efficacy and safety.

 "Results from the B-SIMPLE 4 clinical study strongly demonstrate the promise of berdazimer gel, 10.3% as a potential first and only prescription medication for molluscum.
 The ability for the patient/caregiver to apply a nitric oxide-releasing topical gel to lesions that facilitates complete clearance is a breakthrough in molluscum treatment since many go untreated due to limited options.
-These study results also showed favorable tolerability which is a key factor in treating children," said Adelaide Herbert, M.D., Chief of Pediatric Dermatology at McGovern School of Medicine and Children's Memorial Hermann Hospital.
+These study results also showed favorable tolerability which is a key factor in treating children," said Adelaide Hebert, M.D., Chief of Pediatric Dermatology at McGovern School of Medicine and Children's Memorial Hermann Hospital.

 Berdazimer Sodium in Molluscum Patients with Lesions (B-SIMPLE) 4, was a multicenter, vehicle-controlled, double-blind study, which enrolled 891 patients across 55 clinics in the United States that were 6 months or older with 3 to 70 raised molluscum lesions.
 Enrolled patients were randomized to treatment with berdazimer gel, 10.3% (n=444), or vehicle gel (n=447), applying a thin layer to lesions once daily for 12 weeks.
 At the end of 12 weeks, 32.4% of patients in the berdazimer group achieved complete clearance of lesions as compared to 19.7% in the vehicle group.
 Adverse event rates were low, the most common were mostly mild application-site pain and erythema.